zriyansh/signoz.io/docs/userguide/metrics.md

 ![Open the Metrics section](/img/open-metrics-v0.6.2.png)

 This page provides an overview of your applications’ health and performance.
-It shows the list of your applications formatted as a table and, for each application, SigNoz displays the RED metrics mentioned above:
+It shows the list of your applications formatted as a table and, for each application, SigNoz displays the RED metrics mentioned above.

+The services list only shows services which are serving API calls.
+If a service is only making client calls to APIs of other services, it will not be shown in the services list page

 ![RED metrics](/img/red-metrics-v0.6.2.png)